CAADE/C3/docs/UseCases/ManageInfrastructure/UseCase-ManageInfrastructure.rst

 ==============================

-:ref:`Actor-OperationsManager` manages infrastructure in the Private and Public Clouds.
+:ref:`Actor-Operations-Manager` manages infrastructure in the Private and Public Clouds.
 The C3 architecture should be a passthru to the SDI layers in the Private and Public Clouds.

 Actors
 ------

-* :ref:`Actor-OperationsManager`
+* :ref:`Actor-Operations-Manager`

 Activities
 ----------